Dr Sedona Sweeney

 15-17 Tavistock Place

-Sedona teaches on the Economic Evaluation module for in-house students.
+Sedona teaches on the Introduction to Health Economics and Economic Evaluation modules for in-house students.
 She also supervises HPPF students.

 - the Global Health Cost Consortium: which aims to mitigate the TB and HIV epidemics by systematically improving the availability, quality, timing, relevance, interpretation, and use of cost information on HIV and tuberculosis (TB) programs and services